Blois: House of Magic

 Right in front of the château, La Maison de la Magie Robert-Houdin (i.e.: Robert-Houdin House of Magic) is a museum dedicated to illusionism.
 This is the only public museum in Europe which incorporates in one place collections of magic and a site for permanent performing arts, and directly reflects the personality of Robert-Houdin.

 Louis-XII Place and Fountains

-Opened after bombings in 1944, the place stands right below the château, closest to the Loire river, and is actually located at the center of Blois downtown.
+Opened after bombings in 1944, the place stands right below the château, closest to the Loire river, and is actually located at the centre of Blois downtown.
 There are local shops and restaurants, and a 16th-century fountain stands below the Sycamores planted in the place.
 Known as Louis XII Fountain (Fontaine Louis XII), this is one of the greatest and oldest water inlets throughout the city, but far from being the only one.
 Among the other founts, there are: